AD Architecture

 All transform-time walkers operate on the same logical rule:

-This must work recursively through any number of fragment boundaries.
+This must work recursively through any number of graph boundaries.

 Topological traversal at transform time is therefore logical, not physical: